DanielGallo/GivEnergy-Scriptable-Widget/ReadMe.md

 ```

 7. The automations above will create triggers to automatically switch the tariff at the appropriate times, ensuring
-Home Assistant correctly calculates your energy costs throughout the day. **Important:** Check to make sure your
+Home Assistant correctly calculates your energy costs throughout the day. **Important:** Check to make sure Home Assistant
-Home Assistant configuration is set to the right timezone (e.g. London).
+is set to the right timezone (e.g. London).
 If it's set to UTC for example, the tariff will
 switch at the wrong time.
-You can check the timezone under Configuration >> Settings >> General.
+You can check the timezone setting under Configuration >> Settings >> General.
 8. In Configuration >> Dashboards >> Energy, configure the sensors for Electricity grid, Solar panels, and Home battery storage.
 I used these settings:
    1. Grid consumption - `GivTCP Import Energy Today kWh`